gowthams231/Mathematical-Modeling-of-Hexacopter/README.md

 Step-2: Forces and Torques acting on body
 Forces:
-1) Thrust
+1) Thrust force
-2) Gravity
+2) Gravity force
-3) Drag(It is the opposing force to the traveling of the solid body in air resulted from the aerodynamic friction)
+3) Drag force
 4) Disturbance(Other forces like the Coriolis force from the earth, the wind and Euler forces are considered as a disturbance)

 Torques:
+1) Thrust moment
+2) Motors inertia moment
+3) Aerodynamic moment
+4) Disturbances moment

 step-3: Dynamic Equations

 Refer Dr.Atilla Dogan's: